SiliconLabsSoftware/docs-matter/sld391-matter-device-attestation/index.md

 The DAC is the certificate that uniquely identifies the device itself.
 It is signed by the PAI, and like the PAI itself, it is sent to the Commissioner during the attestation process.
 The DAC public-key must match the device's private-key, which should be stored in the most secure location possible and is used to sign outgoing messages during commissioning.

-The CD (Certification Declaration) is a file issued by CSA upon the firmware's certification process.
+The CD (Certification Declaration) is a file issued by the Connectivity Standards Alliance upon the firmware's certification process.
 It contains the Vendor ID (VID), and a list of Product IDs (PIDs), which should match the VID, and PID stored in the Subject field of both the PID, and DAC certificates.
 Along with the PID and DAC, the CD is stored on the device and sent to the Commissioner during the commissioning process.

 ## Certification Authorities and Recommended Certificate Use